suttipong-srikok/cpp_api/README.md

-# C++ REST API with Crow
+# C++ REST API with Crow, SQLite, Redis, spdlog, and JWT

-This is a simple C++ REST API built using the [Crow](https://github.com/CrowCpp/Crow) micro-framework.
+This is a simple C++ REST API built using the [Crow](https://github.com/CrowCpp/Crow) micro-framework, backed by a SQLite database for persistent storage, Redis for caching and message queuing, [spdlog](https://github.com/gabime/spdlog) for structured logging, and [jwt-cpp](https://github.com/Thalhammer/jwt-cpp) for JWT-based authentication.
 The application is containerized using Docker and provides full CRUD (Create, Read, Update, Delete) functionality for managing users.

 ## Getting Started